The Best Travel Guides (Online and Books)

 Known for publishing guides for lesser-traveled destinations (though certainly not less deserving), Bradt bills itself as “the world’s leading independent travel publisher.”

+Bradt guides are the go-to for destinations not covered by other publishers.
 They say that “over two-thirds of Bradt guides still have no direct competition from other publishers.”

 The Bradts’ first book, Backpacking Along Ancient Ways Peru & Bolivia, was the first to detail the Inca Trail.

-In addition to their destination guide books, Bradt also publishes a Slow Travel series of UK destinations, a Wildlife series and general travel literature.
+In addition to their destination guidebooks, Bradt also publishes a Slow Travel series of UK destinations, a Wildlife series, and general travel literature.

 Bradt Guides Travel Club

+Avid travelers can support Bradt by joining their Travel Club through Patreon.
+There are three tiers: Bradtpacker, Globetrotter, and First-Class Traveller.
 Each tier offers differing levels of subscriber benefits including things like e-books and access to their bespoke travel planning service.

 Lonely Planet

-The books can be light on the kinds of details that certain travelers (beginners, anxious travelers) might wish for when trying to make good decisions about where to spend their travel dollars.
+Lonely Planet books for a long time were quite popular especially with younger backpackers looking to travel on a budget.
+The books can be light on the details that certain travelers (beginners, anxious travelers) might wish for when making good decisions about where to spend their travel dollars.

+Lonely Planet books are good for independent and adventurous travelers.
 Or for those who just want some recommendations but not a prescribed itinerary with a ton of detail.

-In addition to their popular guide books, Lonely Planet also publishes phrasebooks, general travel books, food books and children’s books.
+In addition to their popular guidebooks, Lonely Planet also publishes phrasebooks, general travel books, food books, and children’s books.

 Lonely Planet website

-Sadly, they set their forums to “read only” some time ago.
+You can get some basic, inspirational travel information to start your travel planning from the Lonely Planet website.
+Sadly, they set their forums to “read-only” some time ago.
 In my opinion, the forums were the best (and most valuable) part of the website.

 Marco Polo

-They also offer spiral bound itinerary-based guides, phrasebooks, folding maps, travel handbooks, travel journals, city maps and road atlases.
+Marco Polo is best known for its compact and colorful pocket travel guides.
+They also offer spiral-bound itinerary-based guides, phrasebooks, folding maps, travel handbooks, travel journals, city maps, and road atlases.

 Marco Polo Discovery Tours App

-For example, you can download a 24-day driving tour of New Zealand with a step-by-step driving tour over both islands.
+The free Marco Polo Discovery Tours app offers travelers a variety of guided itineraries through many destinations.
+For example, you can download a 23-day driving tour of New Zealand with a step-by-step driving tour over both islands.

 DK Eyewitness: among best travel books for visuals

 I enjoy reading DK Eyewitness guides, especially when I’m looking for information about the history and culture of my destination.
+The glossy full-color books feature beautiful photographs and illustrations perfect for inspiring your travel itinerary.
+They cover more than 100 destinations.

+DK was founded in 1974 by Christopher Dorling and Peter Kindersley.
 They published their first travel book in the early 1990’s promising to show you “what others only tell you.”

-They also cover all the usual grounds for travel guide books: itineraries, maps, dining and accommodations recommendations, top sites, etc.
+They also cover all the usual grounds for travel guidebooks: itineraries, maps, dining and accommodations recommendations, top sites, etc.

 Where to Go podcast

 Produced by the team behind the DK Eyewitness books, each episode of the Where to Go podcast dives deep into a particular destination.
+New episodes come out every two weeks or so.

 Insight Guides

-For more than 40 years, Insight Guides have published guide books covering more than 200 destinations.
+For more than 40 years, Insight Guides have published guidebooks covering more than 200 destinations.

 In my experience, they’re quite a bit heavier on destination history and culture than any other travel guide I’ve encountered.
+So, if that’s not something you enjoy, then these guidebooks might not be your top choice.

 Insight Guides website